Ajyy/ajyy.github.io/_pages/about.md

 **Reviewer**
 - IEEE Transactions on Multimedia (TMM)
 - The International Conference on Learning Representations (ICLR)
+- The Annual Meeting of the Association for Computational Linguistics (ACL)
 - IEEE Signal Processing Letters (SPL)
 - Computer Speech and Language
 - The International Conference on Acoustics, Speech and Signal Processing (ICASSP)